tc39/test262/docs/rationale.md

-- tests which expression expectations with `throw` statements inside of conditional statements rather than the assertion API implemented by the harness files (though this explicitness will always been desirable when asserting the semantics of conditional statements and `throw` statements themselves)
+- tests which expression expectations with `throw` statements inside of conditional statements rather than the assertion API implemented by the harness files (though this explicitness will always be desirable when asserting the semantics of conditional statements and `throw` statements themselves)
 - tests with file names derived from section numbers in the 5th edition of